Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 # The WebGPU Rendering Pipeline

-The WebGPU rendering pipeline consists of two programmable stages: the vertex and fragment stage, similar to WebGL2.
+The WebGPU rendering pipeline consists of two programmable stages: the vertex shader and the fragment shader, similar to WebGL.
-WebGPU also adds a separate compute shader stage, which exists outside the rendering pipeline.
+WebGPU also adds support for compute shaders, which exist outside the rendering pipeline.

 <figure>